-The inverter case and all other noncurrent-carrying exposed metal surfaces in the entire electrical system-that may be accidentally energized-must be grounded.
+The inverter case and all other noncurrent-carrying exposed metal surfaces in the entire electrical system that may be accidentally energized must be grounded.
 The equipment-grounding conductor must be sized to safely carry the maximum ground-fault current likely to be imposed on it from where a ground-fault may occur.
-In accordance with the NEC, use Table 2-3 to size the equipment-grounding conductors according to the rating of the overcurrent device protecting the circuit.
+In accordance with the NEC, use Table 2-4 to size the equipment-grounding conductors.
+This table requires that the equipment-grounding conductor be sized according to the rating of the overcurrent device protecting the circuit.

 CAUTION: The connections and wiring for the equipment-grounding conductor must be continuous to allow fault currents to properly operate overcurrent devices.
-Whenever equipment is removed that disconnects the bonding connection between the grounding electrode conductor and the exposed conducting surfaces, a bonding jumper must be installed while the equipment is being removed.
+Where equipment is removed and this disconnects the bonding connection between the grounding electrode conductor and exposed conducting surfaces, a bonding jumper must be installed while the equipment is removed.

-AC Side - The AC equipment grounding conductor (EGC-AC) is sized per Table 2-3 and is connected to the inverter's AC equipment grounding terminal shown in Figure 2-8.
+AC Side - Where the AC output from the inverter is connected to an AC load center, there should be an equipment grounding conductor connected between the inverter case and the grounding point in the AC load center.
+The AC equipment grounding conductor (EGC-AC) is sized per Table 2-4 and is connected to the inverter's AC equipment grounding terminal shown in Figure 2-8.

-DC Side - Since the currents on the DC side are much higher than the AC side, the equipment grounding needs are different.
-The DC equipment grounding conductor (EGC-DC) is sized per Table 2-3 and connected to the DC equipment grounding terminal on the inverter as shown in Item 7, Figure 1-2.
-For marine installations, the DC equipment grounding conductor (EGC-DC) is normally required to be of an ampacity equal to that of the DC positive conductor (see Section 2.6.4).
+DC Side - Since the currents on the DC side are higher than the AC side (5 times at 24 volts), the equipment grounding needs are different.
+The DC equipment grounding conductor (EGC-DC) is sized per Table 2-4 and connected to the DC equipment grounding terminal on the inverter as shown in Item 7, Figure 1-2.